 - Intergenerational Ministry

-Intergenerational ministry celebrates the wonderful Biblical truth that all people, young and old, are valuable and important members of the Body of Christ (1 Corinthians 12:12-14, Matthew 19:14).
-There also should be intentional interaction that displays the truth that each member of the body needs each other (1 Corinthians 12:21-26).
+Intergenerational ministry celebrates the wonderful Biblical truth that all people, young and old, are valuable and important members of the Body of Christ (1 Cor 12:12-14, Matt 19:14).
+There also should be intentional interaction that displays the truth that each member of the body needs each other (1 Cor 12:21-26).
 Titus 2:1-2 calls older men and women to intentionally build relationships with the younger generation.
 And Psalm 78:4 calls the whole people of God to tell the next generation the praiseworthy deeds of the Lord.

 The proclamation of the Gospel is for everyone in our ministry.
 First Corinthians 15:1-3 tells us that the Gospel was delivered “as of first importance.”
 It is important for those “being saved” and is crucial for the maturity of believers: “Him we proclaim, warning everyone and teaching everyone with all wisdom, that we may present everyone mature in Christ” (Col 1:28).
 Yet, there also needs to be an emphasis on communicating the Gospel to the lost in order to make disciples (Matt 28:17-20).